Intelligent Ways to Get Quick Cash In an Emergency

 Balance transfers and investments aside, the best way to avoid getting into a similar situation again is to budget wisely and not spend more than you have.
 Take your time to re-evaluate your spending habits, outstanding bills, and expenses.
 Try to find the extra funds you could put away for rainy days.

-Try some of the get money fast recommendations we've covered here.
+Try some of the recommendations we've covered here.
 Also, try having a designated spot for saving pennies your couch would otherwise eat, and pay off your student or other outstanding debts as soon as possible to save on interest.
 There are many ways to find extra funds you can put towards your savings account.

 About author